Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 **∀p (Cont(p) → ∃q (Nec(q) ∧ p ◃ q))**

 states that every contingent fact must be grounded in a necessary truth — a logical architecture without which no coherent reasoning could occur.
 This schema enforces *non-identity* (p ≠ q) as the absolute condition for intelligibility.
-For technical validation, see Appendix A.3 (A1–A3) and Section 5.2 (asymmetry of ◃).
+For technical validation, see Section 2.1 (A1–A3) and Appendix A.6 (asymmetry of ◃).

 This yields a twofold modal dynamic: **diagnostics** (framed by the question of contingency: *“Why am I?”*) and **therapy** (resolved only by necessary perfection: *“Ω grounds all being”*).
 The Hyper-Modal Theorem thus functions as a kind of epistemological skeleton — one that prevents semantic collapse and infinite regress.